 - Nantucket Historical Association

 - Material is mostly in English.
-Multiple documents, notably in Folder 4, are in German or Spanish.
-One genealogy in Folder 1 is in Latin.
+Multiple documents, notably in Folder 4, are in German and Spanish.
+One pedigree in Folder 1 is in Latin.
 One letter in Folder 9 is in French.

 Information for Users